 What Is Inpatient Detox Like?

-Going through inpatient detox is not like being on vacation or spending time at a spa.
-Even if you choose luxury detox, the program will require some difficulties on your part, especially when it comes to your withdrawal symptoms.
-However, your doctors, nurses, therapists, and other practitioners will do their best to minimize any suffering you may be likely to experience, and you will receive the best care during inpatient detox.
+Even if you choose luxury detox, the program will involve some challenges, especially when it comes to withdrawal symptoms.
+However, your doctors, nurses, therapists, and other practitioners will do their best to minimize any discomfort you may experience during this process.
+You will receive the best care during inpatient detox to mitigate symptoms and ensure your safety.

-- Many people think inpatient detox will be scary, but it is not.
-The program has been highly streamlined over time to become more efficient and safer for recovery.
+- Safety.
+Many people think inpatient detox will be scary, but it is not.
+These programs have been highly streamlined over time to become more efficient and safer for recovery.

-- These facilities do strive to make patients as comfortable as possible.
-After all, the more comfortable one is with their treatment program, the more likely they are to stay for the entirety of their care (NIDA).
+- Comfort.
+These facilities strive to make patients as comfortable as possible.
+After all, the more comfortable one is with their treatment program, the more likely they are to stay for the entirety of their care.

-- Inpatient detox will prepare you for addiction treatment while helping you safely navigate your withdrawal.
+- Preparation.
+Inpatient detox will prepare you for addiction treatment while helping you safely navigate your withdrawal.
 Remember: you must ALWAYS follow detox with rehab.
-Detox alone is not a treatment for addiction, only dependence.
+Detox alone is not treatment for addiction.
+It only treats physical dependence.

 Let Us Help You Find Inpatient Detox Today